Ecuador: Economy

 The overall trade balance for August 2012 was a surplus of almost $390 million for the first six months of 2012, a huge figure compared with that of 2007, which reached only $5.7 million; the surplus had risen by about $425 million compared to 2006.
 The oil trade balance positive had revenues of $3.295 million in 2008, while non-oil was negative, amounting to $2.842 million.
 The trade balance with the United States, Chile, the European Union, Bolivia, Peru, Brazil, and Mexico is positive.
 The trade balance with Argentina, Colombia, and Asia is negative.

 In the agricultural sector, Ecuador is a major exporter of bananas (first place worldwide in export), flowers, and the seventh largest producer of cocoa.
 Ecuador also produces coffee, rice, potatoes, cassava (manioc, tapioca), plantains and sugarcane; cattle, sheep, pigs, beef, pork and dairy products; fish, and shrimp; and balsa wood.
 The country's vast resources include large amounts of timber across the country, like eucalyptus and mangroves.
 Pines and cedars are planted in the region of La Sierra and walnuts, rosemary, and balsa wood in the Guayas River Basin.

 The industry is concentrated mainly in Guayaquil, the largest industrial center, and in Quito, where in recent years the industry has grown considerably.
 This city is also the largest business center of the country.
 Industrial production is directed primarily to the domestic market.
 Despite this, there is limited export of products produced or processed industrially.
 These include canned foods, liquor, jewelry, furniture, and more.
 A minor industrial activity is also concentrated in Cuenca.
-Incomes from tourism has been increasing during the last few years because of the Government showing the variety of climates and the biodiversity of Ecuador.
+Incomes from tourism has been increasing during the last few years due to promotion programs from Government, highlighting the variety of climates and the biodiversity of Ecuador.

 Ecuador has negotiated bilateral treaties with other countries, besides belonging to the Andean Community of Nations, and an associate member of Mercosur.
-It also serves on the World Trade Organization (WTO), in addition to the Inter-American Development Bank (IDB), World Bank, International Monetary Fund (IMF), Corporación Andina de Fomento (CAF) and other multilateral agencies.
-In April 2007, Ecuador paid off its debt to the IMF, thus ending an era of interventionism of the Agency in the country.
+It also serves on the World Trade Organization (WTO), in addition to the Inter-American Development Bank (IDB), World Bank, International Monetary Fund (IMF), CAF – Development Bank of Latin America and the Caribbean and other multilateral agencies.
+In April 2007, Ecuador paid off its debt to the IMF.

 The public finance of Ecuador consists of the Central Bank of Ecuador (BCE), the National Development Bank (BNF), the State Bank.